chrismeim/Greek_Portfolio/README.md

 Expected return of each stock = average yearly return from 2017 onwards

-Assuming an Investor with 10.000 euros, the investor will buy 6.000 euros worth of government bonds (58 Bonds) while for the stocks we take remaining individual weight.
+Assuming an Investor with 10.000 euros, the investor will buy 6.000 euros worth of government bonds (58 Bonds) while for the stocks the investor will take the remaining individual weights.

 In general the Portfolio has an expected yearly return of **8.81%** and a volatility of **6.9%**